-(The committees specified, embrace all but one of those raised during the year upon questions of any public importance.
-Although a person wholly new to legislation, and at the time very much engaged in his professional duties, including the defence of Captain Preston and the soldiers, it appears that John Adams was placed upon as many committees as his more experienced associate and kinsman.
-The great preponderance of the Boston members, in the conthe trials of Captain Preston and the soldiers.
-I shall say little Preston's trial was taken down, in short hand. of these cases. and sent to England, but was never printed here.
+This was to me a fatiguing session; 1 for they put me upon all the drudgery of managing all the disputes; and an executive court had a long session, which obliged me to attend almost constantly there upon a number of very disagreeable causes.
+Not long after the adjournment of the General Court, came on the trials of Captain Preston and the soldiers.
+I shall say little of these cases.
+Preston's trial was taken down, in short hand, and sent to England, but was never printed here.
 I told the court and jury, in both causes, that, as I was no authority, I would propose to them no law from my own memory, but would read to them all I had to say of that nature from books, which the court knew, and the counsel on the other side must acknowledge, to be indisputable authorities.
 This rule was carefully observed, but the authorities were so clear and full, that no question of law was made.
 The juries in both cases, in my opinion, gave correct verdicts.
 It appeared to me, that the greatest service which could be rendered to the people of the town, was to lay before them the law as it stood, that they might be fully apprized of the dangers of various kinds which must arise from intemperate heats and irregular commotions.
 Although the clamor was very loud among some sorts of people, it has been a great consolation to me, through life, that I acted in this business with steady impartiality, and conducted it to so happy an issue.]

 Ipswich, June 19.
 Tuesday morning.
 Rambled with Kent round Landlord Treadwell's pastures, to see how our horses fared.
 We found them in the grass up to their eyes;-excellent pastures.
-This hill, on which stand the meeting-house and court-house, is a fine elevation, and we have here a fine air, and the pleasant prospect of the winding river at the foot of the hill.
+This hill, on which stand the meeting-house and courthouse, is a fine elevation, and we have here a fine air, and the pleasant prospect of the winding river at the foot of the hill.